tmaxwell-96/prospecta-client/README.md

 - MySQL to store data.
 - I intend to use react-modal and charts.js libraries at a minimum for functionality and appearance.

-### APIs

-List any external sources of data that will be used in your app.

-I do not intend to use external APIs as the app is meant to function with user inputed data, unless I can find an API with the specific data points I need to demonstrate function.
-I intend to use chatGPT to get mockup data to populate the database initially.

 ### Sitemap

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.